Best Coding LLMs That Actually Work

 Ask Claude to "make the checkout flow idempotent," and it clarifies assumptions first, then proposes incremental code edits instead of bulldozing the file.
 That caution slows it down but saves the "why did the test suite explode?" scramble later.

 Cloud costs add up fast when experimenting with LLMs at scale.
-DeepSeek-V3-0324 delivers solid performance without the premium pricing that makes other models prohibitive for high-volume work.
+DeepSeek R1 achieves 49.2% on SWE-bench Verified while DeepSeek V3 reaches 96.3% percentile on Codeforces, delivering solid performance without the premium pricing that makes other models prohibitive for high-volume work.

 The pricing difference is dramatic.
-OpenAI's GPT-4 tier runs $5 to $15 per million tokens while Claude Sonnet and Gemini cost around $3 to $5.
-DeepSeek comes in at roughly $0.50 to $1.50 per million tokens.
+OpenAI's GPT-5 tier runs $1.25-$10 per million tokens while Claude Sonnet and Gemini cost around $3 – $5.
+DeepSeek comes in at roughly $0.50 – $1.50 per million tokens.
 That's an order-of-magnitude difference.

 The gap widens if you can batch jobs during off-peak hours.
 DeepSeek offers pricing that cuts rates by up to 75% during low-demand windows.
 Scheduling heavyweight tasks like regenerating test suites or auto-documenting entire modules after hours drops per-run costs significantly.

 Lower price typically correlates with lower accuracy, but real-world tests show a different pattern.
-In head-to-head coding studies comparing DeepSeek against GPT-4, Claude Sonnet, and Gemini on front-end tasks, DeepSeek achieved strong performance while requiring slightly more processing time.
+DeepSeek models use Mixture-of-Experts (MoE) architecture for better specialization and efficiency, achieving strong performance on mathematical and algorithmic problems while requiring slightly more processing time.

-If you're managing cloud costs carefully, whether at a startup or watching burn rate, DeepSeek-V3-0324 provides experimentation room without sacrificing quality.
+If you're managing cloud costs carefully—whether at a startup or watching burn rate—DeepSeek R1/V3 provides experimentation room without sacrificing quality.
 The model excels at high-volume, predictable workloads like nightly CI jobs.

 Best for Large Codebases: Google Gemini 2.5 Pro